🐣 Easter Sale now on! Up to $65 OFF

 • Sturdy build

-• USB powered (less cables is always better)
+• USB-powered (fewer cables is always better)

 • Flawless DAW Integration Transport functions, knobs are automatically mapped and it just works.